simplemindedbot/simplemindedbot/content/advancing-AI-emotional-intelligence.md

 In my research, I've found that agentic AI also brings **foresight to the project timeline**.
 It can analyze the current pace of the team, identify any bottlenecks or delays, and adjust project timelines predictively, well before human managers can detect an issue.
 This allows project managers to make more informed decisions and gives teams a clearer understanding of where their focus should be.

 For example, a project manager might only realize that a deadline is in jeopardy after a few sprints fall behind.
-By contrast, I've seen how agentic AI would have already **identified subtle signals**—like slower task completion rates or increased technical complexity—that indicate a need for timeline adjustment.
+By contrast, I've seen how agentic AI would have already **identified subtle signals**-like slower task completion rates or increased technical complexity-that indicate a need for timeline adjustment.
 The AI could then autonomously adjust the project plan or flag the potential issue for human intervention.

 ### 3. Resource Optimization